'I've forgotten the router password,' is a common problem. But first, which password do you need?

 For further help, visit your ISP’s website.
 Your router manufacturer’s website may also offer easy install software, and setup tips, if you need them.
 Print off any online information you need before performing the reset. iv) To reset - ensure you have a wired (ethernet) connection to your router

 , and that it is switched on.
 Find the router reset button, which may be an unmarked pinhole, often on the back of the router.
 Press and hold down the reset button as long as it takes to reset the router.
 This is typically 10 seconds or so (check the manual).

 v) You can now use your default password to login to the router, and set up your details afresh.

 I hope this tip helps you.
 Losing a password is a pain, and we've all done it.
-But - armed with your router manual - you will soon be up and running again.
+But - with a copy of your router manual - you can find those settings, and get back up and running fast.

 All information is offered as is, without warranty.
 If you choose to use it, it is completely at your own risk.
 If you are in doubt, consult a local professional.
 Thanks to all Fixya contributors who helped with this tip.Updated Dec 09.